mttbmann/Deepflow/readme.md

             project_path/input_files/update_input.json:

-To adjust the settings for each step the input files for each step can be adjusted in the
+To adjust the settings for each workflow step the input files adjusted:

-            project_path/input_files directorys.
+            project_path/input_files/workflow_step

 After adjusting the settings a project can be run either with